ricksliu/ai-art-detector/README.md

 ## Results

-The model performs reasonably well with precision and recall in the mid 80s.
-The training suffers from overfitting, which could be reduced with a larger dataset and further tuning.
-Overall, the project shows that it is possible to detect AI-generated artwork using AI.
+The model performs reasonably well with both precision and recall in the mid 80s.
+The training suffers from overfitting, most likely caused by the small dataset and a lack of tuning.
+Nevertheless, the project demonstrates that detecting AI-generated artwork using AI is viable.

 ![Image of the result page.](doc/model-results.png)